Cookies on this website

 • Privacy considerations: participant level data are always pseudonymised, and applicants will be required to undertake not to attempt to identify participants;

-• Return of derived data: applicants must undertake to provide to the department, within a specified period, any derived data not requiring linkage to other studies.
+• Return of derived data: applicants must undertake to provide to the department, within a specified period, any derived data not requiring linkage to other studies;

 Constraints on access to data resources

 • Consent/legal: the scope of the consent obtained from study participants determines the extent of the ability to share data.
 For example, commercial usage was not commonly specified in many projects until relatively recently.
 There may also be legal restrictions on the extent to which certain types of data (eg material transfer agreements related to health outcome linkages) can be shared with external researchers.
+Shared data must not be published or onwardly shared by the recipient.

 • Capacity building: studies established in low- and middle-income countries are not only used to generate important research findings but also to help build research capacity locally.
 As a consequence, there may be a need to ensure that local researchers (not just those involved directly in the conduct of a study) have preferential access before the data are made available to external researchers with greater analytical capacity who could ‘scoop’ local researchers.

 • Academic return and training: a substantial amount of work often has to be put in over a prolonged period before observational studies and clinical trials yield any academic reward.
 There may, therefore, need to be a period of preferential access to data for investigators who have spent many years establishing and nurturing the resource, as well as for doctoral students and early career researchers developing their scientific skills while working on these cohorts.
-Details of any such ‘exclusivity periods’ can be found in the area dedicated to a particular study on the departmental website.
+Details of any such ‘exclusivity periods’ can be found in the area dedicated to a particular study on the Departmental website.

 • Political sensitivities: in some countries, there are political concerns about how data (particularly genetic data) as well as samples are made available to external researchers.
 Unless care is taken about the way in which data are made available to external researchers, there is a serious risk that the data will not be available to anyone.

-Data Access Policy v.1.0 published June 2019
+Data Access Policy v3 published October 2025